switowski/portfolio/src/posts/2020/plugins-for-python-in-vscode/index.md

 Once you download the documentation, you can access it offline.

-I'm not using it very often, but it's a great tool if you need to work without access to the Internet.
+I'm not using it very often, but it's a great tool if you need to work without access to the internet.

 ## [Error Lens](https://marketplace.visualstudio.com/items?itemName=usernamehw.errorlens)